cloudquery/cq-provider-k8s/docs/index.md

 ```

 ### Configuration
-By default cloudquery fetches data from default context of the config.
-Context can be selected by setting contexts variable of provider's `configuration` block in `config.hcl`.
+By default cloudquery fetches data from default context of the kubernetes config.
+Context to fetch can be selected by setting contexts variable of provider's `configuration` block in `config.hcl`.
 Example of context selection:
 ```
 provider "k8s" {
   configuration {
     // Optional.
 Set contexts that you want to fetch.
-If it is not given then all contexts from config are iterated over. contexts = ["one"]
+If it is not given then all contexts from config are iterated over. contexts = ["one", "two"]
   }
 }
 ```